netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>filter</b></td>
         <td>map[string]string</td>
         <td>
           filter is a set of keys and values to be set when this filter is selected.
-Each key can relate to a list of values using a coma-separated string E.g. filter: {"src_namespace": "namespace1,namespace2"}<br/>
+Each key can relate to a list of values using a coma-separated string.
+Example: filter: {"src_namespace": "namespace1,namespace2"}<br/>
         </td>
         <td>true</td>
       </tr><tr>